RBVI/ChimeraX/docs/devel/tutorials/tutorial_presets.rst

 .. literalinclude:: ../../../src/examples/tutorials/tut_preset/bundle_info.xml
     :language: xml
     :linenos:
-    :emphasize-lines: 8-10,19-23,26-28,31-35,37-40
+    :emphasize-lines: 8-10,19-23,26-28,31-34,36-39

 The ``BundleInfo``, ``Synopsis``, ``Description`` and ``Category`` tags are changed to reflect the new bundle name and documentation (lines 8-10, 19-23, and 26-28).

-Since the presets use functionality from the PresetMgr and Atomic bundles, the ``Dependencies`` section has been changed to reflect that (lines 31-35).
+Since the presets use functionality from the PresetMgr bundle, the ``Dependencies`` section has been changed to reflect that (lines 31-34).

-The ``Providers`` section on lines 37-40 informs ChimeraX that this bundle defines two presets, named "thin sticks"  and "ball and stick", and that their category is "small molcule" for organizing them in the Presets menu and for the ``category`` argument of the
+The ``Providers`` section on lines 36-39 informs ChimeraX that this bundle defines two presets, named "thin sticks"  and "ball and stick", and that their category is "small molcule" for organizing them in the Presets menu and for the ``category`` argument of the